isomerpages/govtech-corp/_products-and-services/For Citizens/Overview.md

     width: calc(33.33% - 20px); /* 20px is the spacing between tiles, and we want 3 tiles in a row */
     margin-bottom: 20px;
-    transition: border-color 0.3s ease; /* Add a smooth transition for the border color */
+    transition: border-color 0.3s ease; /* Add a smooth transition for the border color */ }
-	text-decoration: none; /* Remove underlines from links */
-	color: inherit; /* Use the default text color for links */ }

   .info-tile:hover {